HIV, AIDS, STBBI… It is easy to get lost in all these acronyms. The following section should help you get a better understanding.

 The human immunodeficiency virus (HIV) is transmitted sexually and through contact with blood.
 It is an infection for which, so far, there is no cure.
 Today, the life expectancy of a person living with HIV can be nearly as long as the life expectancy of an uninfected person.
 In order to maintain good health, people living with HIV need to take daily HIV treatments and be followed closely by a physician.

-In Quebec, we are seeing a significant increase in the incidence of STBBIs.
-Chlamydia is the infection most commonly diagnosed among women.
-In terms of HIV, women are far less affected than men, but still represent 17% of new diagnosed cases.
+In Québec, chlamydia is the infection most commonly diagnosed among women, particularly women aged 15 to 24.
+In terms of HIV, women are far less affected, but still represent around 20% of new diagnosed cases every year.
 Transmission mainly occurs through heterosexual sex.

 Although some women are at higher risk of an HIV infection, a significant number of women who have been diagnosed with HIV did not have identifiable risk factors.
 It is therefore important to open up a dialogue about sexual health and promote awareness, among all women, of the different strategies they can use to prevent HIV.